Looking for something specific? Use our search engine!

 In case the applicant’s Bachelor’s degree diploma does not contain an evaluation of the academic merits of the applicant’s Bachelor’s thesis, a separate letter of evaluation by the thesis supervisor should be attached to the application.
 If the applicant’s Bachelor’s degree does not contain a graded Bachelor’s thesis or another equivalent academic research essay, it is recommended that the applicant supplements her/his application with a letter where a professor assesses the applicant’s academic writing abilities.
 Please note that a Bachelor’s thesis is not a requirement for applying to the programme.

-Eligible applicants are assessed on the basis of:
+Eligible applicants are assessed based on:

 Applicants with the total amount of points below 11 are not admitted to the programme.